Second Italo-Ethiopian War: Ethiopian forces

-With war appearing inevitable, the Ethiopian Emperor Haile Selassie ordered a general mobilisation of the Army of the Ethiopian Empire:

-All men and boys able to carry a spear go to Addis Ababa.
-Every married man will bring his wife to cook and wash for him.
-Every unmarried man will bring any unmarried woman he can find to cook and wash for him.
-Women with babies, the blind, and those too aged and infirm to carry a spear are excused.
-Anyone found at home after receiving this order will be hanged.

-Selassie's army consisted of around 500,000 men, some of whom were armed with spears and bows.
-Other soldiers carried more modern weapons including rifles, but many of them were equipment from before 1900 and so were obsolete.
-According to Italian estimates, on the eve of hostilities, the Ethiopians had an army of 350,000–760,000 men.
-Only about 25% of the army had any military training, and the men were armed with a motley collection of 400,000 rifles of every type and in every condition.
-The Ethiopian Army had about 234 antiquated pieces of artillery mounted on rigid gun carriages as well as a dozen 3.7 cm PaK 35/36 anti-tank guns.

-The army had about 800 light Colt and Hotchkiss machine-guns and 250 heavy Vickers and Hotchkiss machine guns, about 100 .303-inch Vickers guns on AA mounts, 48 20 mm Oerlikon S anti-aircraft guns and some recently purchased Canon de 75 CA modèle 1917 Schneider 75 mm field guns.
+On the eve of hostilities, the Ethiopians had mobilized an army of 350,000–760,000 men equipped with repeating rifles of various models and calibers, though mostly modern, with approximately 150 rounds of ammunition per soldier.
+As war appeared inevitable, Haile Selassie began to accelerate the rearmament and "spend every last cent to defend the integrity of Ethiopia", making available his entire personal fortune.
+From January to July 1935, Ethiopia was able to import large numbers of weapons from Europe, before the embargo decreed by the League of Nations came into force, approximately 16,000 rifles, 600 light machine guns and half a million bullets were imported into the country.
 The arms embargo imposed on the belligerents by France and Britain disproportionately affected Ethiopia, which lacked the manufacturing industry to produce its own weapons.
+Only Germany, which hoped to keep Italy busy in Africa for as long as possible in order to ease its pressure on Austria, continued to secretly supply Ethiopia with arms and ammunition.
+The Germans sent three aeroplanes, 10,000 Mauser rifles, 10 million rounds of ammunition, 36 20 mm Oerlikon cannons and 30 Rheinmetall-Borsig 37 mm anti-aircraft guns to the Ethiopians.

-The Ethiopian army had some 300 trucks, seven Ford A-based armoured cars and four World War I era Fiat 3000 tanks.
+The Ethiopian army had about 800 light Colt and Hotchkiss machine-guns and 250 heavy Vickers and Hotchkiss machine guns, about 100 .303-inch Vickers guns on AA mounts, 48 20 mm Oerlikon S anti-aircraft guns and some recently purchased Canon de 75 CA modèle 1917 Schneider 75 mm field guns.
+The Ethiopian army had some 300 trucks, seven Ford A-based armoured cars and four World War I–era Fiat 3000 tanks.

 The best Ethiopian units were the emperor's "Kebur Zabagna" (Imperial Guard), which were well-trained and better equipped than the other Ethiopian troops.
-The Imperial Guard wore a distinctive greenish-khaki uniform of the Belgian Army, which stood out from the white cotton cloak (shamma), which was worn by most Ethiopian fighters and proved to be an excellent target.
-The skills of the Rases, the Ethiopian generals armies, were reported to rate from relatively good to incompetent.
-After Italian objections to the Anschluss, the German annexation of Austria, Germany sent three aeroplanes, 10,000 Mauser rifles and 10 million rounds of ammunition to the Ethiopians.
+The Imperial Guard wore a distinctive greenish-khaki uniform inspired by the Belgian Army, which stood out from the white cotton cloak (shamma), which was worn by most Ethiopian fighters.
+The skills of the Rases, the Ethiopian generals, were reported to rate from relatively good to incompetent.
+Haile Selassie ordered the use of guerrilla tactics, but for cultural reasons this would be impracticable.
+Most of his commanders considered guerrilla warfare to be dishonorable, so they instead preferred to engage the Italians in frontal battles.